Earnest Evans

-is a 1991 action platform game by Wolf Team.
-It was self-published in Japan for the Sega Mega-CD and the Sega Genesis in North America by Renovation three months later.
+is a 1991 platform game by Wolf Team.
+It was self-published in Japan for the Sega Mega-CD and the Sega Genesis in North America by Renovation Products three months later.
 As with Sol-Feace, the Mega-CD release has a Mixed Mode CD soundtrack along with animated cutscenes created by Madhouse.
-It is the second story in a trilogy of games which include El Viento (1991) and Anett Futatabi (1993).
+It is the second story in a trilogy of games which include El Viento (1991) and Anett Futatabi (1993), but the first in the series' chronology.

 Gameplay

 As a 2D side-scrolling game in which the hero uses a whip, the gameplay and design are often compared to the Castlevania series.
 In addition to the whip, there are three other weapons to be found; however, they are only used once in certain areas.
 The three additional weapons are exploding rocks, a morning star, and a hammerlike weapon.
 The adventure takes Earnest to destinations which include raiding tombs in Mexico, Peru, moving trains, a forest, and the Grand Canyons, while attempting to save the world.
 Unlike most platform games on the Genesis/Mega Drive, the character Earnest Evans is made up of several sprites to give him a fluid ragdoll-like movement.